dagrayvid/pingpong/README.md

 # Pingpong

-A gRPC server-client stream demo
+An encrypted gRPC server-client stream demo for running on OpenShift / Kubernetes